Aman103767/KindMeal-Clone/README.md

 ## Features

 -Login and signin page
--Carouse for home page
--Filters of Custom price
 -Sorting for price and search bar
--Manual and automatic slider for home page
 -Add to cart opt for adding items
--Increment and Decrement Number of person according to that price is also changes -Discount price after applying coupon
+-Increment and Decrement quantity according to that price is also changes -Discount price after applying coupon

 # Challenges we face during Construct week